rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ![devlog logo](brontefy-me.jpg)

 @hedgein ([Github][hedgein-github], [Twitch][hedgein-twitch]) started a
 devlog series called Brontefy Me.
-This series walks through development of games in the [Bevy engine][bevy].
+This series walks through the development of games in the [Bevy engine][bevy].
 There are two episodes released so far.
 The [first episode][brontefy-me-episode-1] focuses on getting up and running with the engine, and the [second episode][brontefy-me-episode-2]